infomark-org/infomark-docs/docs/content/guides/overview.md

 # confirm email
 ./infomark console user confirm your@email.com

-# find id of user
+# find the id of a user
 ./infomark console user find your@email.com

     1 YourFirstname YourLastname your@email.com

-# add user with id "1" to admins.
+# add the user with id "1" to admins.
 ./infomark console admin add 1
 ```

 In a production setup we recommend to use [NGINX](https://www.nginx.org/) as a proxy in front of InfoMark to increase security, performance and the ability to monitor and shape traffic connecting to InfoMark.
-See the Administartor Guide for different roles.
+See the Administrator Guide for different roles.

 # Design Choices